 About

-Stephanie completed a Master of Professional Writing at the University of Southern California and an M.A. in Cultural Studies at California State University, Los Angeles.
+Stephanie completed a Master of Professional Writing at USC and an M.A. in cultural studies at Cal State LA.
 Her master’s thesis, Hollywood’s Harem Housewife: Orientalism in I Dream of Jeannie,” is part of the Jack G. Shaheen Collection on Arabs in U.S. Film and Television at New York University.
-She is the senior marketing communications specialist at Cal Poly Pomona.
+She holds a B.A. in world arts and cultures from UCLA.

 One comment